 - Waiting period: Investors wait, hoping that the share price will go down, allowing them to buy back the shares at a lower price later.

-- Short covering: If the stock price drops, they buy the shares back at a cheaper rate and make a profit.
-If the stock price rises instead, they will still need buy the shares back.
+- Short covering: If the stock price drops, they buy the shares back at a lower price and make a profit.
+If the stock price rises instead, they will still need to buy the shares back, potentially at a loss.

 - Closing position: Once they’ve repurchased the shares, they return them to the broker, closing their “short” position.